07947613070

 When the couple leaves the old town hall and descends the steps, I ask everyone to throw the confetti up and high so that it showers down for a spectacular sequence of photos.

-I advise colourful large paper confetti rather than small dried petals, as it shows up more effectively in the images.
+I advise using colourful, large paper confetti rather than small dried petals, as the latter shows up more effectively in the images.
+Where possible, choose biodegradable paper.

 Man pouring confetti on heads of laughing couple outside Old Marylebone Town Hall